.png)

 As a member of Mom’s team, it is important that you are aware of the signs and symptoms of PPD.
 Mom might be hesitant to reach out about how she is feeling, but you will want to be on the lookout for the symptoms below:

-Difficulty sleeping (even when the baby is sleeping), awakening early in the morning, or oversleeping
+- Difficulty sleeping (even when the baby is asleep), waking early in the morning, or oversleeping

-Aches or pains, headaches, cramps, or digestive problems that do not have a clear physical cause or do not ease even with treatment
+- Physical aches or pains, headaches, cramps, or digestive problems that do not have a clear physical cause and do not go away with treatment

-Trouble bonding or forming an emotional attachment with the new baby
+- Trouble bonding or forming an emotional attachment with the baby

-Persistent doubts about the ability to care for the new baby
+- Persistent doubts about the ability to care for the baby

-Thoughts about death, suicide, or harming oneself or the baby
+- Thoughts of death or harming oneself or the baby or suicide attempts

 Encourage a mom to talk to her healthcare provider if she experiences any symptoms of PPD.
 Only a healthcare provider can diagnose postpartum depression.